-Julian was formerly the editor of the American Psychological Association's Journal of Occupational Health Psychology, served as the chair of the American Psychological Association's Task Force on Workplace Violence in 2001-2, and was the chairperson of the Advisory Council on Occupational Health and Safety to the Ontario Minister of Labour from 1989-1991.
+Dr. Barling was formerly the editor of the American Psychological Association's Journal of Occupational Health Psychology, and chair of the American Psychological Association's Task Force on Workplace Violence.

-Julian is a Fellow for the Royal Society of Canada, the Society of Industrial and Organizational Psychology, the European Academy of Occupational Health Psychology, the Association for Psychological Science, and the Canadian Psychological Association.
+In 1996, Dr. Barling received Queen's University's "Excellence in Research" Award.
+In 2002, Dr. Barling was elected to as a Fellow of the Royal Society of Canada, and was awarded one of the inaugural Queen's Research Chairs in recognition of his distinguished accomplishments in research and scholarship.
+Dr Barling is also a Fellow for the Society of Industrial and Organizational Psychology, the European Academy of Occupational Health Psychology, the Association for Psychological Science, and the Canadian Psychological Association.

-MacLean's magazine named Julian as one of Queen's University's most popular professors in 1996.
-Julian received the National Post's "Leaders in Business Education" award in 2001, and Queen's University's Award for Excellence in Graduate Student Supervision in 2008.
+MacLean's magazine named Dr. Barling as one of Queen's University's most popular professors in 1996.
+In 2001, Dr. Barling received the National Post's "Leaders in Business Education" award, and Queen's University's Award for Excellence in Graduate Student Supervision in 2008.